ufukcam/PowerShell/README.md

 # PowerShell
 Here I will host the powershell scripts that I use frequently and that will come in handy.
-Some of these have occurred myself Please let me know if there are places where I was wrong.
+Please let me know if there are places where I am wrong.